Archives

 As a result of attending this training, participants will be able to:

 This is an intermediate level course.
-The target audience is behavioral health professionals who have completed the three-year training within Pennsylvania’s Family Based program.
+The target audience is behavioral health professionals working within in-home behavioral health programs.
 This is a live synchronous distance learning activity conducted in real time, allowing for simultaneous participation of participants and instructors from different locations.

 Agenda